freedompraise/ProjectSpark/docs/API_DOCUMENTATION.md

 # projectSpark-api API Documentation

 ## Authentication
-Before making requests to the projectSpark-api, you need to authenticate with a valid JWT token.
-To obtain the token, make a `POST` request to the `/api/auth` endpoint with your credentials (username and password).
-The API will respond with a token that you can include in the `Authorization` header of subsequent requests as follows:
+The ProjectSpark API uses JSON Web Token (JWT) for authentication.
+To access the authenticated endpoints, you need to include the access token in the `Authorization` header of your requests as follows:
 Authorization: Bearer <token>

-## Endpoints

 ### User Registration
 - URL: `/api/register/`